morrownr/USB-WiFi/README.md

 The Bad:

 - Many resellers advertize Linux support but that is deceptive at best
+- the lack of an in-kernel, Linux Wireless Standards (mac80211) compliant driver makes this chipset problematic
 - WPA3 does not work on tested distros
 - no support for interface combinations
 - no support for extended features